Digestive Disorders and Eating Disorders: A Complicated Mix

 Several years into my work as a nutrition therapist I found myself really grappling with a clinical dilemma.
 Many of my clients were not only suffering from an eating disorder but they were also suffering from pretty severe digestive issues.
 And these digestive issues were not only complicating their recovery but they were seriously impacting my clients’ quality of life.
 In fact, many clients who had made tremendous strides in their eating disorder recovery were suffering with digestive symptoms that other clinicians had promised would go away once they got better from their ED.

 So I delved into the research, participated in a year long integrative nutrition therapy training, exchanged supervision with colleagues who specialize in digestive health, attended workshops, and I thought A LOT.
 In fact, I want to make a big shout out to my friend and colleague Lauren Dear who is an amazing digestive health dietitian and has taught me so much.
-(Sidebar: I have the honor to speak with Lauren at three upcoming conferences.
-See below!)

 Critical Research Nuggets: Digestive disorders and eating disorders